crabmusket/t3d-bones/tutorials/basic_level/README.md

 Given all the objects we created  in `onStart`, let's have a look at an `onEnd` function that might be suitable:

     function onEnd() {
-        ServerConnection.delete();
         GameObjects.delete();
     }

 `SimGroup` is a special container class, sort of like a folder in a computer.
-When you delete it, all the objects inside itare deleted, too - so we don't have to delete them all one by one!
+When you delete it, all the objects inside it are deleted, too - so we don't have to delete them all one by one!

 Right, now you should be able to run the game and close it without any crashing!